 ***************** unchanged part skipped **************

-If the Conditional Inter-DU Mobility Information IE is included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall consider that the request concerns a conditional handover or conditional PSCell addition or conditional PSCell change for the included SpCell ID IE and shall include it as the Requested Target Cell ID IE in the UE CONTEXT SETUP RESPONSE message.
+If the Conditional Inter-DU Mobility Information IE is included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall consider that the request concerns a conditional handover or conditional PSCell addition or conditional PSCell change or subsequent CPAC for the included SpCell ID IE and shall include it as the Requested Target Cell ID IE in the UE CONTEXT SETUP RESPONSE message.
 The gNB-DU shall regard it as a reconfiguration with sync as defined in TS 38.331 [8].

-If the Target gNB-DU UE F1AP ID IE is contained in the Conditional Inter-DU Mobility Information IE included in the UE CONTEXT SETUP REQUEST message, then the gNB-DU shall replace the existing prepared conditional handover or conditional PSCell addition or conditional PSCell change identified by the Target gNB-DU UE F1AP ID IE and the SpCell ID IE.
+If the Target gNB-DU UE F1AP ID IE is contained in the Conditional Inter-DU Mobility Information IE included in the UE CONTEXT SETUP REQUEST message, then the gNB-DU shall replace the existing prepared conditional handover or conditional PSCell addition or conditional PSCell change or subsequent CPAC identified by the Target gNB-DU UE F1AP ID IE and the SpCell ID IE.

 If the Serving NID IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall combine the Serving NID IE with the Serving PLMN IE to identify the serving NPN, and may take it into account for UE context establishment.